amwebexpert/guess_the_text/README.md

 From there, just run the `guess_the_text` executable to run the build!

+## Build & Run on macOS

+- create a branch
+- adjust the semversion of `pubspec.yaml` first
+- execute the script: `./scripts/build-macos.sh`.
+Flutter will build the application for linux, an executable will be found at following path: `/build/macos/Build/Products/Release`

+From there, just run the `guess_the_text.app` to run the app!

 ## Start Flutter app on Simulator or a specific device

     open -a Simulator